 Why does the City clean catchbasins?

-As stormwater runoff flows over asphalt, concrete and gravel on roads, parking lots, and driveways it picks up pollutants like dirt, sand, brake dust, metals, and other hazardous materials from the surface.
-This polluted runoff usually flows to the nearest catchbasin.
-When the runoff enters the catchbasin, some of these heavier pollutants sink to the bottom where they are stored.
-The remaining runoff drains to the storm sewer.
-Over time, the amount of pollutants in the bottom of the catchbasin builds up and needs to be removed.
+As stormwater runoff flows across surfaces like asphalt, concrete and gravel on roads, parking lots, and driveways, it collects pollutants such as dirt, sand, brake dust, metals, and other hazardous substances.
+This contaminated runoff typically flows to the nearest catchbasin, where heavier pollutants settle at the bottom for temporary storage.
+The remaining runoff then drains into the storm sewer system.
+Over time, the accumulation of pollutants at the bottom of the catchbasin builds up and needs to be removed to maintain efficient stormwater management and prevent potential bloackages.

 How is catchbasin cleaning prioritized in Brampton?